 Mr. Thompson is currently a Finance Operating Partner at private equity firm Potentia Capital and was previously the Chief Financial Officer of Ascender HCM (a payroll software and services company).
-He is also a director of the Australian World
+He is also a director of the Australian World Orchestra.

-Orchestra.

-OTHER CURRENT DIRECTORSHIPS: Mr. Thompson does not hold any other listed company directorships.
+Other current directorships: Mr. Thompson does not hold any other listed company directorships.

-Mr. Thompson has not held any other listed company directorships in the last three
+Former directorships (last 3 years): Mr. Thompson has not held any other listed company directorships in the last three years.

-SPECIAL RESPONSIBILITIES: Chair of the ARC: Member of the PCRC
+Special responsibilities: Chair of the ARC; Member of the PCRC Interests in shares: 21,000 ordinary shares